robertcorponoi/godot-rust-cli/docs/docs/guide/getting-started.md

 4. Now that you created and built the module, you should head over to your Godot project to use it.

 First you have to add the appropriate node to the scene tree.
 This node type should correspond to the node type that your script inherits.
+In this basic example we left the demo script as it is when it was generated so our node type is `Node2D`.

-Next, with the node selected, you have to go to the right sidebar and in the Script dropdown choose load, and then choose the module from the `rust_modules` folder.
+Next, with the node selected, you have to go to the right sidebar and in the Script dropdown, choose load and then choose the module from the `rust_modules` folder.
 Now when you press play, you should see your module work.

 Anytime you make changes to your Rust module and build, you don't have to do anything else in the Godot project, you can just hit play and see the latest changes you applied.